Department: Bowdoin Street

 $5 Red Sox Tickets

-Department Description: Bowdoin Street Health Center located in Dorchester, MA provides primary and specialty services to a culturally and linguistically diverse patient population.
+Bowdoin Street Health Center located in Dorchester, MA provides primary and specialty services to a culturally and linguistically diverse patient population.
 Bowdoin Street is an NCQA recognized patient centered medical home and provides team based care which includes nursing care management for our highest risk patients.
-Nurse care managers support the medical home teams and provide education, support, transitional and long term care management.
+Nurses support the medical home teams and provide education, support, transitional and long term care management.
 Populations include those with chronic, unstable disease conditions.

 *Care Management Experience highly preferred**